TuringLang/AdvancedVI.jl/docs/src/locscale.md

 Notice the ``\mathcal{H}(\varphi)`` does not depend on ``\log |C|``.
 The derivative of the entropy with respect to ``\lambda`` is thus independent of the base distribution.

-!!! warning
-	`LocationScale` and its specializations such as `VIFullRankGaussian` and `VIMeanFieldGaussian` are inefficient with forward-mode differentiation packages like `ForwardDiff`.
-Especially, they scale poorly with the number of dimensions.
-Please use reverse-mode differentation packages such as `ReverseDiff` and `Zygote`.

 ## Constructors

 ```@docs